pyrocms/pyrocms-docs/content/modules-and-tags/tag-reference/user.md

 	{{ noparse }}{{ user:<em>variable</em> }}{{ /noparse }}

-These calls default to the current logged in user, but you can also specify a user's ID with an optional user_id parameter:
+These calls default to the current logged in user, but you may also specify a user's ID with the optional <em>user_id</em> parameter:

 	{{ noparse }}{{ user:<em>variable</em> user_id="4" }}{{ /noparse }}

-If you are using custom streams fields that return multiple values, you can access the values within as a tag pair:
+If you are using custom stream fields that return multiple records, you can access the values within as a tag pair:

 	{{ noparse }}{{ user:country }}{{ name }} {{ /user:country }}{{ /noparse }}

-<p>Below is a table of available variables that are always available and are hard-coded into the system.
-Addtionally, you can </p>
+Below is a table of variables that are hard-coded into the system and always available.

 <table cellpadding="0" cellspacing="0">
 	<tbody>